 All-purpose apples like Braeburn, Jonathan, McIntosh, and Pink Lady, can be eaten plain but tend to be slightly mushier when cooked.

 Regardless of which type of apple you are choosing, there are some general guidelines on how to pick a good apple.
 Choose firm apples that are heavy for their size.
 They should have a smooth surface without any soft spots or holes.
 Some apples may have brownish freckles on the skin.
 This is usually caused by weather and does not affect the flavor.
 Larger apples are usually more mealy than small ones.
-If possible, buy organic apples when you can.
-Commercial apples are prone to bacteria, fungi, and viruses, making them one of the top chemically treated fruits.

 Categories: Create A Fruity Dessert